Neerja Thakur, Nikhil Sharma, Vijay Kumar and Tek Chand Bhalla* Pages 95 - 106 ( 12 )

 Amidase, acid-tolerant, alkali tolerant, neutrophilic, Tukey test (T-Test), amino acid composition, primary and secondary structure.

-Bioinformatics Centre, Himachal Pradesh University, Summer Hill, Shimla, Himachal Pradesh 171005, Department of Biotechnology, Himachal Pradesh University, Summer Hill, Shimla, Himachal Pradesh 171005, Bioinformatics Centre, Himachal Pradesh University, Summer Hill, Shimla, Himachal Pradesh 171005, Department of Biotechnology, Himachal Pradesh University, Summer Hill, Shimla, Himachal Pradesh 171005
+Bioinformatics Centre, Himachal Pradesh University, Summer Hill, Shimla, Himachal Pradesh 171005, Bioinformatics Centre, Himachal Pradesh University, Summer Hill, Shimla, Himachal Pradesh 171005, Department of Biotechnology, Himachal Pradesh University, Summer Hill, Shimla, Himachal Pradesh 171005, Department of Biotechnology, Himachal Pradesh University, Summer Hill, Shimla, Himachal Pradesh 171005